nummacway/gb300/README.md

 ```

 The file's content is matched to a Format string to extract the values.
 Funnily, this file is Windows (CR+LF) by default, even though the Format string is specifically Unix (LF).
+The encoding is UTF-8 without BOM.

 Let's have a closer look at it: